HackSoc/constitution/Constitution.md

 # HackSoc Constitution

-The purpose of this Constitution is to lay out the duties, responsibilities and guidance which members are expected to abide by and to provide the University of York University Students' Union (YUSU) with details about the Society.
+The purpose of this Constitution is to lay out the duties, responsibilities, and guidance which members are expected to abide by and to provide the University of York University Students' Union (YUSU) with details about the Society.

 This Constitution does not follow the default template laid out by YUSU, but does closely follow the content of the YUSU template, with deviations as allowed.
 This document is formatted in a way which leads to easier and more transparent change tracking than is allowed by the format of the YUSU constitution template.